SpikeGR-YT/SpikeGR-App-Store/README.md

  - Keep in mind this is just a Pre-Alpha version, it was released to the public so that the developer can fix bugs, issues etc.

- - .NET Framework 4.8.1 Runtime is required in order to run SpikeGR App Store.
+ - .NET Framework 4.8.1 Runtime is required in order to run the SpikeGR App Store.
 [https://dotnet.microsoft.com/en-us/download/dotnet-framework/net481](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net481)

  - All programs and scripts inside the SpikeGR App Store are all open source on the dev's GitHub page, but the App Store itself is not open source.
 We do not have plans to make it open source for now.